plomgrading/plom/django/how_to_run_server.md

 ## Init the database
 1. Run `python3 manage.py migrate` to setup the database

-## Setting up users
+## Setting up users and groups
+1. Run `python3 manage.py createsuperuser` to create an admin account (email address is optional)
-1. Run `python3 manage.py creategroups` to automatically create admin, manager, marker, and scanner groups.
+2. Run `python3 manage.py creategroups` to automatically create admin, manager, marker, and scanner groups.
 Then, superusers will be added to the admin group.
-2. Run `python3 manage.py createsuperuser` to create an admin account (email address is optional)

 ## Create a manager
 1. Still logged in as the admin, go to the homepage `<local_url>/` and click on "sign up manager"